Joosiang/Activefy/README.md

 ## Features that was not added

-Able to delete "Upcoming Activity" , "Past Activities"
+Adding of delete button for "Upcoming Activity" , "Past Activities"

 Adding an Activity
 - Show calories burned and points rewarded in the screen itself